 David Andersson joined Bloomberg Associates in November 2018.
-As a member of the Cultural Assets Management team, he advises cities in their efforts to support their local arts and cultural communities.
-Offering guidance in equitable grantmaking, program development and evaluation, non-profit governance, and public art investments, he helps municipal arts agencies to strengthen their cities’ cultural ecologies and promote vibrant art experiences for all of their residents and visitors.
+He advises cities in their efforts to support their local arts and cultural communities by offering guidance in equitable grantmaking, program development and evaluation, non-profit governance, and public art investments, he helps municipal arts agencies to strengthen their cities’ cultural ecologies and promote vibrant art experiences for all of their residents and visitors.

-David is a member of the Next Generation Board for the TEAK Fellowship, an educational enrichment program for high-achieving students from underserved communities in NYC.
+David is a member of the Next Generation Board for the TEAK Fellowship, an educational enrichment program for high-achieving students from underserved communities in New York City.
 He holds an undergraduate degree from Harvard University, and is a practicing visual artist.